markurquhart/craft-personal-website/README.md

 - **Static Pages** - Home, About, and Contact pages

 ### Key Features
+- **Location-based organization** - Hierarchical location system (Country → State/Province → City) that links all content by place
 - Bi-directional content relationships (link blog posts, photography albums, and travels)
 - Category taxonomies for photography and blog posts
 - Photo galleries with metadata